Are you sure you want to ruin the experience? If you haven't completed the listening session click here to return to the main menu

 "Dizney Villain" by Ephraim Adamz scathingly critiques societal power structures and the individuals who wield disproportionate amounts of it.
 The lyrics describe a person who is cruel, manipulative, and uses their position of privilege to maintain their hold on power.

 The lyrics describe corruption, inequality, systemic oppression, and how white supremacy is used to reinforce existing power structures, rather than working to create a more just and fair society.
-The use of language like "gentrify" and "implicit biases" highlights the ways in which white supremacy is built into our culture.
+The use of language like "gentrify" and "implicit biases" highlights the ways in which white supremacy is built into mass culture.

-The outro, "My evil stings like thorn’s and vines / To uproot me requires many shovels / Hospital sheets are the uniform of my supremacy / I am the blue eyed devil," allows for dialogue in regards to the ongoing struggle to dismantle racism and hold those who benefit from it accountable for their actions.
+The outro, "My evil stings like thorn’s and vines / To uproot me requires many shovels / Hospital sheets are the uniform of my supremacy / I am the blue eyed devil," allows for dialogue in regards to the ongoing struggle to dismantle anti-blackness and hold those who benefit from it accountable for their actions.

 METAPHORS & NEED TO KNOW: